 - Place the soda can in the vase.
 We used the tubing to stir up the water inside the soda can to work out any remaining air bubbles.
 Then we used an extra cup full of water to fill up any remaining space in the soda can.
 Once all the air is out of the can it should sink easily.

 - Once the soda can sinks, blow air into the plastic tubing.
 Watch as the air travels through the tube into the can, making it surface!

 A siphon is created once you are done blowing air into tubing.
 This means you will get a mouthful of water if you are lower than the water level.
 My son actually loved this and thought it was a super fun reward, but if you don’t want a drink, make sure your end of the tubing is higher than the water level!

-The Science Behind the Soda Can Submarine
+The Science Behind the Soda Can Experiment

 There is some really amazing science that makes a submarine work!